After getting the shingles vaccine, my doctor said to stay away from my pregnant daughter and my grandchildren. Can you tell me why?

 Answers from James M. Steckelberg, M.D.

 The virus that causes shingles — varicella-zoster virus — is also the virus that causes chickenpox.
-Your doctor's concern about your daughter and grandchildren may stem from reports of rare cases in which people with no immunity to chickenpox — meaning they've never had chickenpox or the chickenpox vaccine — have caught varicella-zoster virus from children recently vaccinated with the chickenpox vaccine.
+Your doctor's concern may stem from reports of rare cases in which people with no immunity to chickenpox — meaning they've never had chickenpox or the chickenpox vaccine — have caught varicella-zoster virus from children recently vaccinated with the chickenpox vaccine.

 According to the CDC, in normal circumstances it's unnecessary to avoid pregnant women and unvaccinated children after you get the shingles vaccine.
-However, if you develop a rash after you get the shingles vaccine, always take the precaution of keeping the rash covered until all the bumps crust over.
+However, if you are vaccinated with Zostavax and develop a rash, take the precaution of keeping it covered until all the bumps crust over.

 To develop shingles, you have to catch chickenpox first, which typically happens in childhood.
 When you get over chickenpox, the varicella-zoster virus stays in your body, but remains dormant, often for many years and possibly for life.
 As you age, though, there's an increasing risk that the virus will reactivate, resulting in shingles.